Saturday, December 24, 2011

 There's almost an autonomy to painting the 'Rise' piece.
 It's not that I am disengaged-far from it-but dare I say that there are times when the strokes seem guided by something other than my hand...

+Or perhaps the studio was a little too heady with turpentine and oil today.
 In fact I know it was-it being too chill a prospect to crack the window and ventilate.
 It's reminded me that I want to move the studio from home in the new year.
 I must.

 Lots of other things to look forward to, but I can't say too much because we aren't 'there' yet.